bgporter/animator/README.md

         friz::Parametric::kCubic)
         };

-    // The animator will execute a callback lambda on every frame: effect->updateFn = [this] (int id, const auto& vals) {
+    // The animator will execute this callback lambda on every frame: effect->updateFn = [this] (int id, const auto& vals) {
         // vals is an std::array<float, 3> containing the current in-between state of the